 Personal Protection.
 All employees who perform Asbestos Operations and Maintenance Projects shall be comply with personal protection in accordance with the requirements of 454 CMR 28.04.

 Notification Requirements.
-Persons or entities carrying out Asbestos Operations and Maintenance Projects shall comply with the applicable notification requirements of 454 CMR 28.03(11) and 28.09.
+Persons or entities carrying out Asbestos Operations and Maintenance Projects shall comply with the applicable notification requirements of 454 CMR 28.09 and 454 CMR 28.11.

 General Work Practice Requirements.
-Persons or entities carrying out, or having supervisory authority over Asbestos Operations and Maintenance Projects shall ensure that the work practice requirements of 454 CMR 28.11(3)(a) through 454 CMR 28.11(3)(k) are met.
-Persons or entities carrying out, or having supervisory authority over, Asbestos Operations and Maintenance Projects involving the removal or disturbance of: vinyl asbestos tile; sheet asbestos-containing floor coverings; asbestos-containing floor mastic; asbestos roofing materials; asbestos-containing gypsum board and joint compounds; and cementitious asbestos-containing siding or shingles shall additionally comply with the applicable requirements of 454 CMR 28.11(4) through (6).
+Persons or entities carrying out or having supervisory authority over Asbestos Operations and Maintenance Projects shall ensure that the work practice requirements of 454 CMR 28.11(3)(a) through 454 CMR 28.11(3)(k) are met.
+Persons or entities carrying out or having supervisory authority over Asbestos Operations and Maintenance Projects involving the removal or disturbance of: vinyl asbestos tile; sheet asbestos-containing floor coverings; asbestos-containing floor mastic; asbestos-containing gypsum board and joint compounds shall additionally comply with the applicable requirements of 454 CMR 28.11(4) through (6).

 All persons not directly involved in the work shall be excluded from the Work Area for the duration of the project by physical barriers or other appropriate means.

-Dust tight barriers shall be constructed, as necessary, to insure that asbestos-containing dust released during work activities is contained within the Work Area.
+Dust tight barriers shall be constructed, as necessary, to ensure that asbestos-containing dust released during work activities is contained within the Work Area.
 Glove bags and prefabricated mini-enclosures are permitted in place of constructed barriers.

 Sources of electric power for power tools or other equipment used in the Work Area shall be ground fault circuit interrupter (GFCI) protected.